pakal/django-compat-patcher/docs/django_deprecation_timeline_notes.rst

 This list is meant to help DCP keep track of what fixers have been implemented, which ones would be welcome, and which ones will most probably never be added (eg. because they introduce security issues, or deal with too complex details...).

-See the different "kinds" available to triage changes, in CONTRIBUTE.rst

 .. role:: kind

 .. raw:: html